gejames/ansible_tower_automation/README.md

 A frequent path for many that are learning Ansible is to start small.
 We shall do the same here.
 We'll pick a mundane task and automate it.

 One of the more common assests in Tower is the job template.
 This is what we create when we want to run a playbook.
-But, do you recall why you created them all?
+However, do you recall why you created them all?
 Did you remember to update all the job templates when a playbook was renamed?

 Lets use Ansible and git to create the job template and track when it is changed.

 ## Requirements